Supported by the Swiss National Science Foundation and the National Endowment for the Humanities (USA)

 The English Edition

-Together with my colleague Craig Koslofsky (University of Illinois) I am moreover preparing an English edition of the Oettinger manuscript, which will make this source accessible for teaching and further research.
+Together with my colleague Craig Koslofsky (University of Illinois) I am preparing an English edition of the Oettinger manuscript, which will make this source accessible for teaching and further research.
 This project has been awarded a Grant for Scholarly Editions and Translations by the National Endowment for the Humanities.
+The English edition will be published in 2019 by the University of Virginia Press (series: Studies in Early Modern German History).

 The manuscript of the “Reisebeschreibung und Lebenslauf” was handed down within the Oettinger family for many generations.
 In 1982 it was donated, with other old papers, to the Prussian archives in Berlin (Geheimes Staatsarchiv Preussischer Kulturbesitz).
 The Oettinger Family Papers contain a heterogeneous array of documents: letters, genealogical notes, photographs, vaccination cards, telegraphs, school reports, and many others.
 They also include four autobiographical writing, which up to very recently have been completely ignored by scholars.